Jinmun-Park/Jinmun-Park/README.md

 ## I'm a Data Scientist and Photographer 😄

 - I majored in Econometrics and i have three years of experience in building timeseries/machine learning solutionsam in IBM Finance
-- As a data scientist, i am discovering the information hidden in vast amounts of data, and help end-users to make smarter decisions.
+- As a data scientist, i am discovering the hidden information from vast amounts of data, helping end-users to make smarter decisions.
 - I am interested in deploying statistical models in variety of business environment
 - I create my own projects using Python/R to enhance both my data preprocessing and modelling skills.
 Please share your thought 😄
 - On my channel, you can share me your thoughts on your latest Machine Learning skills to improve my coding